lnls-sol/docker-medm/README.md

 On newer systems there is no .Xauthority under $HOME.
 In this case try:

-`docker container run --env="DISPLAY" -it --net=host --privileged lnlssol/docker-medm bash`
+`docker container run -v "$HOME:/root/host/" --env="DISPLAY" -it --net=host --privileged lnlssol/docker-medm bash`